alxwrd/alxwrd.github.io_archived/_featured/grandpa-internet.md

 title: "Grandpa's Internet"
 snippet: "A single webpage that provides search for numerous sites."
 image: "/images/grandpa-internet.jpg"
-layout: no-sidebar
+layout: featured
-theme: dopetrope
 permalink: grandpa-internet/
 ---

-fdfsdfsdf
+This is a description.